vivekjuneja/docker_registry_cli/README.md

 **New Support for SSL and Authenticated Docker Registry**

-Non-Auth and Non-SSL
+If the Docker registry is only authenticated via SSL

-`python browser.py 192.168.59.103:5000 search busy`
+`python browser.py localhost:5000 search busy ssl`

-Auth and Non-SSL
+`python browser.py localhost:5000 list all ssl`

+If the Docker registry is authenticated by Username and Password, but not via SSL

-`python browser.py exampleuser:exampleuser@192.168.59.103:443 search busybox auth
+`python browser.py exampleuser:exampleuser@localhost:443 search busybox`

-Auth and SSL
+`python browser.py exampleuser:exampleuser@localhost:5000 list all`

+If the Docker registry is authenticated by both Username:Password, and SSL

-`python browser.py exampleuser:exampleuser@192.168.59.103:443 search mobile busybox ssl`
+`python browser.py exampleuser:exampleuser@localhost:443 search mobile ssl`
+`python browser.py exampleuser:exampleuser@localhost:5000 list all ssl`

+Please note that currently the python script does not verify the SSL Certificate.
+It also does not suppress the SSL warning.
+The `ssl` flag is only used to toggle the URL protocol as https.

 **Docker Search Browser UI added**

+The `browser_web.py` script provides a Web UI to search the Docker Registry.

+Usage :-

+`python browser_web.py localhost`
 `python browser_web.py localhost ssl`

+Screenshot :-

 ![](images/screenshot1.jpg?raw=true)

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/vivekjuneja/docker_registry_cli/trend.png)](https://bitdeli.com/free "Bitdeli Badge")